 RITE’s Variety Of Voices

-In 2011, Richmond Independent Team of Electors became a leaner RITE and once again all candidates were selected because of their commitment to run as independent candidates and to never allow special interest groups to control the group.
+RITE Richmond candidates are selected because of their commitment to run as independent candidates and to never allow special interest groups to control the group.
+We want to build diverse and equitable communities in Richmond and this is why we need diversity of voices representing RITE Richmond.

 RITE Richmond’s Commitment To Ethics